 - Known mostly as a snack food, gimbap consists of white rice mixed with other ingredients rolled in dried seaweed.
 It is likely that gimbap from one city will taste completely different than that of another due to the openness of the recipe.
 There are many 'fast food' restaurants in Korea that serve gimbap as their staple food because it is quick to eat and prepare, very popular, and a variety of ingredients can be used to make it unique. - Bulgogi

 - Literally translated as 'fire meat', bulgogi is a popular dish made by marinating thin slices of sirloin or other prime cuts of beef in a mixture of soy sauce, sugar, sesame oil, garlic, pepper and various other ingredients.
-The beef is traditionally grilled with vegetables and served with lettuce and side dishes such as rice or glass noodle.
+The beef is traditionally grilled with vegetables and served with lettuce and side dishes such as rice or glass noodles.
 Some fast food restaurants also serve bulgogi burgers, where the beef patty is marinated in bulgogi sauce.
 Other variations include dak (chicken) bulgogi and dwaeji (pork) bulgogi. - Bibimbap

 - Served as a bowl of warm rice topped with seasoned and sauteed vegetables, typical additions are egg and meat.
 This signature Korean dish, translated as "mixed meal" or "mixed rice", is often enjoyed in a hot stone pot as dolsot bibimbap.
 Diners mix the ingredients together before eating.
 Dog Meat